Tax identifiers

 You should also ensure you pass the necessary information to correctly display the tax identifier on invoices.

-When checking out both registered and guest customers, you can attach tax identifiers directly to a checkout or invoice.
-You do this by using a POST/checkouts
+When checking out registered and guest customers, you can attach tax identifiers directly to a checkout or invoice.
+You do this by using a POST /checkouts

-request and sending the object's identifier in the taxIdentifiers
+request and send the object's identifier in the taxIdentifiers

 array.